 Your goal should be to hire employees who are competent, caring, and resistant to turnover.
 Assist in the recruiting process by providing the employment section of your human resources department with concise, up-to-date position descriptions.
-Be sure the attractive aspects of each job are prominent in those descriptions.
+Be sure the attractive aspects of each job are prominent in those descriptions, but be honest concerning job duties that may not appear quite so attractive.
 Help the recruiters by recommending the most effective means for identifying potential job candidates.
 Answer inquiries about jobs enthusiastically, and interview candidates promptly.